stealthBS/demo1-repo/AI notes.md

   - Can access many ready-made pre-built [GPTs](https://chatgpt.com/gpts) versions inside ChatGPT which are built by other peoples or organizations.
 And if we bookmarks any of these GPTs tools then it will appears in the sidebar.
   - Can access [▶Sora](https://sora.chatgpt.com/) tool by ChatGPT (Plus/Pro only) to generate images & short videos through prompt/text.
   - Can access [Deep Research](https://openai.com/index/introducing-deep-research/) advanced AI-powered tool.
-  - Can toggle between different ChatGPT versions if we have piad plan.
+  - Can toggle between different ChatGPT versions if we have **paid** plan.
   - And inside the chatbox only we can :
     - Ask anything in the prompt box through typing.
-    - Ask anything through voice by clicking on '🎤Dictate' but, whcih actually works like speech-to-text.
+    - Ask anything through voice by clicking on '🎤Dictate' but, which actually works like speech-to-text.
     - Toggle/Enable '🎙Voice mode' to activate fully voice-based conversation only, in which ChatGPT also talks backs with us.
 It's actually 'Voice chat' or can say interactive chat.
 It also keep track or record/history of chat/conversation.
 So, it's just works like any virtual/voice assistant e.g. Google Assistant or Amazon's Alexa or Apple's Siri.
     - Upload or attach images/files to ask a corresponding/related queries or to get summary of any large files.
     - Toggle '🖼Create an image' feature (inside the Tools button) to generate image through prompt.